 5 Facts About Being a Kidney Donor

-Being a living kidney donor is truly a gift of a lifetime, but many people don’t realize they can give this gift of life without endangering their own.
-Duke performs about 200 kidney transplants annually, with one-third being from living donors.
-Matthew Ellis, MD, a kidney transplant specialist at Duke University Hospital, sets the record straight regarding five common misconceptions that potential kidney donors may have.
+Being a living kidney donor is truly a gift of a lifetime, but many people don’t realize they can give this gift safely.
+Duke performs about 200 kidney transplants annually, with one third being from living donors.
+Gayle Vranic, MD, a kidney transplant specialist at Duke University Hospital, dispels five common misconceptions that potential kidney donors may have.

-Myth: I have to be related to someone to donate a kidney to him or her.
+Myth: I have to be related to someone to donate a kidney to them.

-Fact: New anti-rejection medications make it possible to donate to distant relatives, even friends.
+Fact: New anti-rejection medications make it possible to donate to distant relatives and even friends.

 Duke’s transplant team takes prospective donors through a careful physical and psychological screening process -- much of which can be done remotely for donors who live far away -- to make sure the donor can undergo the surgery with no ill effects, physical or otherwise.

-Myth: The surgery is difficult, expensive, and I’ll need to take a lot of time off.
+Myth: The surgery is difficult and expensive, and I’ll need to take a lot of time off.

-Fact: Today’s kidney donation surgery usually takes only a few hours, requires only a few small incisions.
+Fact: Today’s kidney donation surgery usually takes only a few hours and requires only a few small incisions.
 Most people -- 95% -- are discharged the next day.

-“It usually takes two to three weeks to get back to almost all of your normal activities, including work, and about six to eight weeks to feel completely normal,” Dr. Ellis said.
+“It usually takes two to three weeks to get back to almost all of your normal activities, including work, and about six to eight weeks to feel completely normal,” Dr. Vranic said.

 All hospital expenses are paid for by the recipient’s medical coverage -- only costs of travel, time off work, and a few post-surgery medications aren’t covered.
 There are several organizations that may help cover those costs for donors who cannot.